raspberrypilearning/cd-advanced-html-css-sushi/en/step_9.md

 title: How does z-index work?
 ---

 The `z-index` property lets you decide how two or more elements should overlap.
 The value can be any whole number.

-The element with the **highest** number ends up on **top** of the pile, or in other words, at the very **front**.
+The element with the **highest** number ends up on **top** of the pile, or in other words at the very **front**.
 The element with the next highest number is behind that, and in front of the others, and so on, until you get to the element with the lowest number, which appears at the back behind all of the other elements.

 --- /collapse ---